nabrus/dotfiles/.github/README.md

 ##  How to install on a new system ##

 *  Prior to installation, to avoid weird recursion issues, make sure the source repository ignores the folder where you'll clone it.
-Add it to the current global `.gitignore` file:
+Add it to the current global `.gitignore` file on the new machine:
 ```zsh
 echo ".cfgFiles" >> .gitignore
 ```

-*  Clone dotfiles into a **bare** repository in a "dot" folder on your `$HOME`:
+*  Now clone *dotfiles* into a **bare** repository in a "dot" folder on your `$HOME`:
 ```zsh
 git clone --bare https://github.com/nabrus/dotfiles.git $HOME/.cfgFiles
 ```